itzlise/swindle-resize-dots/README.md

 - **Idle / lock:** `hypridle`, `hyprlock`

 > [!NOTE]
-> These are for the desktop shell only.
-If you're setting up the full dotfiles (which include this config), follow the instructions in the main repo instead.
+> These are just the requirements for stuff to work and look ok ig.

 ## Swindle

-Build-time requirements for compiling swindle itself.
+Requirements for compiling swindle and well making it work.

 > [!WARNING]
 > `wlroots` must be `>=0.20` and compiled with the `libinput` backend, or the build will fail.